Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

                                     * **python**

-   **ansible_user**                 This option defines a username which is used for access remote devices
+   **ansible_user**                 This option defines a username that is used to access remote devices

                                     over SSH.
-In this project, user must have privilege level 15.
+In this project, the user must have privilege level 15.

                                     This option is set to: